 Fibre to the Cabinet (FTTC) does exactly what it states on the tin.
 Put simply, FTTC broadband uses a fibre optic connection that runs from your provider to your roadside cabinets.
 The cabinet then connects to your home or business through a copper wire.

 This technology’s use of copper wire means the service is on its way out.
-Once the PSTN switch off is complete, this will also mean End of Life for FTTC.
+Once the PSTN switch-off is complete, this will also mean the End of Life for FTTC.

 Fibre to the Premises (FTTP) creates connections via the internet and is the fastest type of fibre on the market.